The Sasquatch Gang: Plot

 Zerk hides behind the same tree, and his noise is heard by the police, who happens to be Shane's uncle.
 He arrests Zerk for creating fake evidence for the polices, and Doctor leaves the scene; but Gavin and Sophie are busy, talking.
 So, they don't realize Shane and his gang are still there, too.
 Shane pushes Sophie, she hits her head, and she faints.
 Gavin is really angry and finds a woodstick to attack Shane, over Zerk's motivational speech.
 Shane is no afraid.
 He starts to give Gavin a serious beatdown with his gang but Hobie is there on time.
-He can't turn his back to his best friend, any more.
+He can't turn his back to his best friend, anymore.
 He takes Shane's friends, it's Shane against Gavin again.
 Maynard returns to the forest to say something, sees his friends Hobie and Gavin in a bad situation, he runs back to call the police for help.
 In the meanwhile, Shane's gang decides to run away from Hobie, on the road they see the police coming, they call out Shane's name, Shane's now afraid, leaves the scene and it's Gavin's victory.
 Sophie isn't awake still, so Gavin decides to kiss her before the police arrives.
 She does wake up.

-The police asks Maynard about the scene, Hobie admits that he knocked off his nephew.
+The police ask Maynard about the scene, Hobie admits that he knocked off his nephew.
 The police accepts that he's been a brat, and he'll talk to him.
-By the way, Gavin points to the hair of Hobie, the police asks what it's about.
+By the way, Gavin points to the hair of Hobie, the police ask what it's about.
 Gavin says that "It'd been Hobie that fell onto the feces in the first place, so you can find the evidence you're looking for in Hobie's hair."
 Doctor does find some "feces" in Hobie's hair, so he declares it's genuine sasquatch dumpling.